-Of course, an underage driver with a BAC of .08% or more could instead face the penalties for a standard DUI.
+Of course, an underage driver with a BAC of .08% or more or who is "under the influence" as defined by Alabama law could instead face the penalties for a standard DUI.

-Repeat offenses.
-The leniency granted to underage offenders disappears for a repeated violation.
+The leniency granted to underage offenders disappears for repeat offenders.
 A second or subsequent DUI will carry the standard second-offense DUI penalties.
 The consequences include five days to one year in jail, $1,100 to $5,100 in fines, a one-year license revocation, and two years of IID restrictions.

 Alabama does allow "diversions" for DUI charges.
 Generally, the offender is required to complete a substance abuse course, install an IID, and abstain from other violations for a specified period of time.
 In return, the DUI charge can be dismissed outright.
 Consult with an attorney to find out if you may be eligible for a diversion or other program.